Python-PyQt/PyQt6-Docs/descriptions/QtGui/QRegion-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Specifies a clip region for a painter
-    :digest: 98935fa472986a498626c1a7e06517c8
+    :digest: 71663028a4cde934288286937d5b0a1b

 The :sip:ref:`~PyQt6.QtGui.QRegion` class specifies a clip region for a painter.

 :sip:ref:`~PyQt6.QtGui.QRegion` is used with :sip:ref:`~PyQt6.QtGui.QPainter.setClipRegion` to limit the paint area to what needs to be painted.
-There is also a QWidget::repaint() function that takes a :sip:ref:`~PyQt6.QtGui.QRegion` parameter. :sip:ref:`~PyQt6.QtGui.QRegion` is the best tool for minimizing the amount of screen area to be updated by a repaint.
+There is also a :sip:ref:`~PyQt6.QtWidgets.QWidget.repaint` function that takes a :sip:ref:`~PyQt6.QtGui.QRegion` parameter. :sip:ref:`~PyQt6.QtGui.QRegion` is the best tool for minimizing the amount of screen area to be updated by a repaint.

 This class is not suitable for constructing shapes for rendering, especially as outlines.
 Use :sip:ref:`~PyQt6.QtGui.QPainterPath` to create paths and shapes for use with :sip:ref:`~PyQt6.QtGui.QPainter`.